TCLA Vacation Scheme Applications Discussion Thread 2024-25

 @Jessica Booker @Ram Sabaratnam @Andrei Radu

 Got rejected at from DLA piper which stings because the AC was actually quite fun and I liked the firm.
-Owell, does anyone have know whether you are supposed to filter in firm specific facts about, Eversheds Sutherland for the application.
+Moving on, would you be able to give me some advice on whether you are supposed to filter in firm specific facts about, Eversheds Sutherland for the application questions.

 Reactions: The-PFO-Collector